The style secrets of “Breaking Bad” and “Better Call Saul” told by their costume designer - Reel

 CHOOSE your TURTLENECK wisely – (Very) Well Dressed #5 Reading The style secrets of “Breaking Bad” and “Better Call Saul” told by their costume designer - Reel Next The history of the chevron pattern

 Jennifer Bryan receives me via Zoom.
-Netflix then broadcasts the very last episodes of the series “Better Call Saul” created by Vince Gilligan and Peter Gould, the authors of “Breaking Bad” .
+Netflix is then broadcasting the very latest episodes of the series "Better Call Saul" created by Vince Gilligan and Peter Gould, the authors of "Breaking Bad" .
 She is in London, working on a new project, and I discover a resolutely sunny person: she is passionate about her job.
-That day, I wore a yellow shirt from the Scott Fraser Collection brand and this piece immediately caught his eye.
-It reminds her of something, without her being able to put immediately a name on it .
+That day, I am wearing a yellow shirt from the Scott Fraser Collection brand and this piece immediately catches her eye.
+It reminds her of something, without her being able to immediately put a name to it .

-jennifer bryan portrait costume designer costumiere breaking bad better call saul yellow woman outfit
+jennifer bryan portrait costume designer costumiere breaking bad better call saul outfit woman yellow

 © Kwaku Alston